 Bruce Anthony Buffer was born on May 21, 1957, in Tulsa, Oklahoma, to Joe and Connie Buffer.
 He had one brother (as far as he knew) named Brian.
 He was raised in Philadelphia, Pennsylvania, where he took up martial arts as a teen.
 He studied judo and earned a green belt in it.

-By 15, Buffer’s family moved to Malibu, California.
+By 15, Buffer's family moved to Malibu, California.
 There, he met two students of the great Chuck Norris who introduced him to Tang Soo Do.
-He holds a second-degree black belt in it.
+He holds a second-degree black belt in the Martial Art, and also holds the rank of green belt in Judo.
 After kickboxing in his twenties, he was forced from the sport following two concussions at 32.
 The kickboxer would return to the octagon soon enough in 1996 for the Ultimate Fighting Championship.

 Bruce Met Brother Michael Buffer As An Adult